top of page

 "With Guardian Brother's creation, I hope to remedy this problem".

-Yaakov Smith, Adv Major in Reserves, Founder Guardian Brother.
+Yaakov Smith, Adv, Lieutenant colonel in Reserves, Founder Guardian Brother.

 bottom of page